 For founders, less is more; the entire team should be focused on five key metrics: Acquisition, Activation, Retention, Referral, and Revenue.

 Luckily for all of you pirates out there, Mixpanel is the perfect tool for tracking AARRR….

 The key to understanding user acquisition is understanding which ad networks, widgets, campaigns, affiliates or SEO/SEM are sending you valuable traffic.
-Dave McClure calls these "best-performing conversion channels" and emphasizes that these are not channels sending you tons of pageviews, but channels sending you users that users that do something meaningful.
-This might mean viewing a movie, downloading a plug-in, playing a game, entering an email address - it's really up to you.
+Dave McClure calls these “best-performing conversion channels” and emphasizes that these are not channels sending you tons of pageviews, but channels sending you users that do something meaningful.
+This might mean viewing a movie, downloading a plug-in, playing a game, entering an email address – it’s really up to you.
 All that matters is that you determine your meaningful events and judge your sources of traffic accordingly.